AriBerisha/sd-webui-roop-unlocked/README.md

 > On Windows, download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/).
 During the install, make sure to include the Python and C++ packages.

 + Run this command: `pip install insightface==0.7.3`
++ Go to stable-diffusion-webui, add the following to requirements.txt: insightface==0.7.3, this is neccessary because webui runs in virtual env.
-+ In web-ui, go to the "Extensions" tab and use this URL `https://github.com/s0md3v/sd-webui-roop` in the "install from URL" tab.
++ In web-ui, go to the "Extensions" tab and use this URL `https://github.com/AriBerisha/sd-webui-roop-unlocked` in the "install from URL" tab.
 + Close webui and run it again
 + If you encounter `'NoneType' object has no attribute 'get'` error, download the [inswapper_128.onnx](https://huggingface.co/henryruhs/roop/resolve/main/inswapper_128.onnx) model and put it inside `<webui_dir>/models/roop/` directory.

-For rest of the errors, use google.
-Good luck.
++
 ## Usage

 1. Under "roop" drop-down menu, import an image containing a face.
 2. Turn on the "Enable" checkbox
-3. That's it, now the generated result will have the face you selected
+3. That's it, now the generated result will have the face you selected.
+4. If you wish to inpaint multiple faces, use the comma seperated numbers such as, for 4 faces use:
+5. 0,1,2,3

 ## Tips
 #### Getting good quality results
-First of all, make sure the "Restore Face" option is enabled.
-You can also try the "Upscaler" option or for more finer control, use an upscaler from the "Extras" tab.

-For even better quality, use img2img with denoise set to `0.1` and gradually increase it until you get a balance of quality and resembelance.

-#### Replacing specific faces
-If there are multiple faces in an image, select the face numbers you wish to swap using the "Comma separated face number(s)" option.

-#### The face didn't get swapped?
-Did you click "Enable"?

-If you did and your console doesn't show any errors, it means roop detected that your image is either NSFW or wasn't able to detect a face at all.
+By personal experience if you wish to have realistic faces with no crooked teeth use GFPGAN for Restore faces